stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 not eat the things and animals of earth, but brought their own food from the stars.
 It was bad to get near them, and sometimes young hunters who went into their hills never came back.
-It was not good, either, to listen to what they whispered at night in the forest with voices like a bee&rsquo;s that tried to be like the voices of men.
-They knew the speech of all kinds of men&mdash;Pennacooks, Hurons, men of the Five Nations&mdash;but did not seem to have or need any speech of their own.
+It was not good, either, to listen to what they whispered at night in the forest with voices like a bee's that tried to be like the voices of men.
+They knew the speech of all kinds of men--Pennacooks, Hurons, men of the Five Nations--but did not seem to have or need any speech of their own.
 They talked with their heads, which changed colour in different ways to mean different things.